Currant (Black and Red)

 Ribes nigrum (black), Ribes rubrum (red)

-Black (Ribes nigrum) and red (Ribes rubrum) currants are hardy perennial shrubs suitable for Zone 6a, producing tart berries for jams and juices; black varieties yield higher and require resistant cultivars in NY due to past restrictions now lifted for resistant types.
-They prefer moist, well-drained acidic soils and cool conditions, with legal growing allowed in NY for red and resistant black since 2003.
+Black (Ribes nigrum) and red (Ribes rubrum) currants are hardy perennial shrubs suitable for Zones 3-8, producing tart berries for jams and juices.
+Black varieties yield higher; rust-resistant cultivars are recommended where Ribes restrictions apply (historic white pine blister rust regulations still vary by jurisdiction).
+Prefer moist, well-drained acidic soils and cool growing conditions.

 Crop Snowflake Score